benjohnstone1/frontline-voicemail/README.md

 ![alt Configure Number](https://github.com/benjohnstone1/frontline-voicemail/blob/main/public/Configure%20Number.png)

-## Test
+## Test!

 You can now test out this functionality by calling your Twilio phone number.
+If the call is answered by the Frontline worker then it will go through as a normal voicecall otherwise the Twilio function will create a Voicemail conversation and post the recording as a new message within the conversation thread.

 ## Routing

-This function will simply route new voicemails to the worker in your enviroment variable, please feel free to use this as a starting point and update as needed
+This function will simply route new voicemails to the worker you have set in your environment variable, please feel free to use this as a starting point and update as needed